One of Britain’s best-known contemporary artists, David Mach, has been commissioned to make a new work for the centre of St Austell.

-Composed of hundreds of fragments, broken pieces of vase, parts of teapots, segments of teacups, plates, saucers, and everything ceramic, donated by members of the public, Mach’s commission, entitled ‘ Earthly Delights ‘ is set to be installed by the Autumn of 21.
+Composed of hundreds of fragments, broken pieces of vase, parts of teapots, segments of teacups, plates, saucers, and everything ceramic, donated by members of the public, Mach’s commission, entitled ‘ Earthly Delights ‘ was installed in the spring of 2022.

 The idea comes from picking up 1000’s of pieces of pottery on his local beach in Scotland, all made with the same clay that comes out of Cornwall.
 Collecting fragment on the beach is a common thing to do in the UK and an activity that binds and connects us.
 We walk our beaches.
 We pick up these small pieces, remnants of whole objects all designed, patterned and illustrated in a wide variety of colours and shapes, sizes and styles.
 Mach will use these to make his installation and to extend that connection.